 Are job orders going up or down?
 And what does it take to fill them?
 Each month, Bullhorn tracks key indicators from our proprietary data to reveal changes in the global hiring landscape.
 Check in at the start of every month for the latest trends in permanent and contract hiring.

-Month ending 31 March 2026 Last updated 7 April 2026
+Month ending 30 April 2026 Last updated 5 May 2026

-Recruiter effort rising for permanent staffing
+Recruiter effort rising year over year

 Methodology